gitlabhq/gitlabhq/doc/gitlab-geo/disaster-recovery.md

     yum remove gitlab-ee
     ```

-    Preventing the original primary from coming back online during this process
-    is necessary to prevent data from being mistakenly added to it.
-Any data added
-    after the failover process has begun will **not** be replicated to the
-    newly promoted primary.

-    If you do not have SSH access to your primary, take the machine offline and
+1. If you do not have SSH access to your primary, take the machine offline and
     prevent it from rebooting by any means at your disposal.

-Depending on the
-    nature of your primary, this may mean physically disconnecting the machine,
-    stopping a virtual server, reconfiguring load balancers, or changing DNS
-    records (see next step).
+    Since there are many ways you may prefer to accomplish this, we will avoid a
+    single recommendation.
+You may need to:

+    * Reconfigure load balancers
+    * Change DNS records (e.g. point the primary DNS record to the secondary node in order to stop usage of the primary)
+    * Stop virtual servers
+    * Block traffic through a firewall
+    * Revoke object storage permissions from the primary
+    * Physically disconnect a machine

+### Step 3.
+Promoting a secondary Geo replica

 1. SSH in to your **secondary** and login as root: